General Hut Amenities

 Amenities vary greatly, hut to hut, so please check The Huts section of this site (see menu above) for specific information on individual huts or check our Hut Amenities Chart below.

 Remember, dogs are not allowed at any of the huts.
 Failure to abide by this policy can result in fines up to $1000.
+The only exception to this policy is the High Lonesome Hut which is owned/operated privately, requires whole-hut reservations, and provides water from a well, not snowmelt.

 A Note About Water Filter Use: We ask that when you filter water at the huts you do not filter it directly from the snowmelt pots or water jugs.
 It is impossible for us to know where everyone's water filter has been and while the water coming out of your filter is clean, the intake portion of your filter may not be and that can be a source of contamination.